• Skip to primary navigation

 Serving suggestions

 Serve pineapple salsa along pork carintas, tacos al pastor and fish tacos.
 The juices of salsa will flow through the tacos via gravity and make the taco filling taste amazing.
+Spoon pineapple salsa over chicken fajita skewers or oven‑grilled tandoori chicken skewers for easy summer dinners.

-Pineapple salsa is really good on roast pork or pulled pork as well as pizza with bacon too!
+Pineapple salsa is really good on roast pork or pulled pork mac-and-cheese as well as pizza with bacon too!

 Storage